Comstock, Texas – On the Pecos Trail

 Though Comstock, Texas area is still called home to several hundred people, it looks pretty "ghost towny."
 Kathy Weiser-Alexander.

 it looks pretty “ghost towny.”
-Kathy Weiser-Alexander.
+Kathy Alexander.

 Just about 29 miles northwest of Del Rio, Comstock, Texas, like many other small towns in the area, got its start when the Galveston, Harrisburg, & San Antonio Railroad came through the area in 1882.
-When the town was first platted, it was called Sotol (or Soto) City but was soon changed to Comstock, after a railroad dispatcher named John B. Comstock.
+When the town was first platted, it was called Sotol (or Soto) City, but was soon changed to Comstock after a railroad dispatcher named John B. Comstock.

-In 1888 a post office was established, and a man named George Washington Ames opened the Ames General Store, which sold groceries, lumber, salt, livestock feed, and ranch supplies.
+In 1888, a post office was established, and a man named George Washington Ames opened the Ames General Store, which sold groceries, lumber, salt, livestock feed, and ranch supplies.
 From 1888 until 1910, the Deaton Stage Line, which delivered mail and hauled freight, operated a six-horse stagecoach that changed teams four times between Comstock and Ozona, some 80 miles to the north.
-In 1889 the Phillips Hotel began to serve travelers stopping overnight in Comstock, and the following year, the D.C.
+In 1889, the Phillips Hotel began to serve travelers stopping overnight in Comstock, and the following year, the D.C.
 Denny Lumber Yard was established.
 Later, it would be converted into Uncle Denny’s Saloon and Billiard Hall.

 Train Robbery